sullivtr/terraform-provider-graphql/README.md

 # terraform-provider-graphql
 ### NOTE:
-This provider plugin is currently in under active development, and is not yet production ready.
+This terraform provider plugin is currently in beta.
+It can be used in production, but some common GraphQL use-cases may not be possible at the moment.
 Contributions and feedback are welcome.

 ## Synopsis